 - Automatically Seal Records That Are Currently Eligible

 - Protect Coloradans’ Information from Misuse by Third-Party Vendors

 - Clarify and Streamline Colorado’s Record Sealing Provisions

-CCLP SUPPORTS Clean Slate legislation in Colorado.
+CCLP SUPPORTS SB22-099.
 Read more on the Clean Slate Coaltion’s Fact Sheet.

 Continue and update CO’s Supportive Services Program

 The Employment Support and Job Retention Services Program (or Supportive Services Program) was developed through HB19-1107 as a three-year pilot program within the Colorado Department of Labor and Employment (CDLE).
 The program created an emergency supportive services fund for community-based organizations (CBOs) and public agencies (PAs) to draw from to serve their participants with barriers to obtaining and maintaining employment.
 Legislation to be proposed:

 - Continue the Supportive Services Program

 - Reimburse member organizations within 7 business days